|Fort Lauderdale has grown up since its Spring Break days

 The students have been replaced with sophisticated Europeans,

 hip Americans, savvy Latinos and gay and lesbian travellers.
-Currently undergoing a
+Having undergone a

-major tourism-related transformation, the destination offers an ideal climate, wide
+major tourism-related transformation in the past decade, the destination offers an ideal climate, wide

 variety of attractions and quality accommodations, fine dining and shopping.